3 Person Outdoor Dry Sauna by Centuraheat

 Heater: 6000W Traditional Steam Stove

-Authentic Steam, Outdoor Comfort
+Authentic Heat, Outdoor Comfort

 Built from Premium Canadian Hemlock